Support for Care Leavers at LJMU

 While you are studying at LJMU, a wide range of support is available to you to ensure that you make the most of your time with us.
 We understand that you may not want, or need, any extra support when you arrive and this might remain the case for the length of your studies.
 However, it’s important that you know just what is available, to enable you to make as informed a decision as possible.

-Individual support through a dedicated member of staff Phil Bakstad is the dedicated member of staff for care leavers at LJMU, and is based in the Student Advice and Wellbeing team in Kingsway House.
+Individual support through a dedicated member of staff Phil Bakstad is the dedicated member of staff for care leavers at LJMU, and is based in the Student Advice and Wellbeing team in the Aquinas Building.
 It is his role to support you with all aspects of student life at LJMU.
 This could include:

 - Working with you and your Leaving Care team to ensure a smooth transition to university and, when necessary, liaising with your Local Authority on your behalf;